Edward Olivares Player Props: Royals vs. Angels

-On Friday, Edward Olivares (coming off going 0-for-4) and the Kansas City Royals play the Los Angeles Angels, whose starting pitcher will be Shohei Ohtani.
-First pitch is at 9:38 PM ET.
+The Kansas City Royals and Edward Olivares, who went 1-for-3 last time in action, battle Tyler Anderson and the Los Angeles Angels at Angel Stadium of Anaheim, Saturday at 9:07 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Rangers.
+He had a one-hit performance in his most recent game (1-for-3) against the Angels.

 Edward Olivares Game Info & Props vs. the Angels